privet56/ng2Goodies/cheatsheets/ng/ng.lib.md

     ...
     imports [
         ...
-        MyLibModule
+        MyLibModule,
     ]
     ```
-    ...so, you can now use the lib components/services in your app components!
+    ...so, you can now use the lib in your app components!

-## Package the Lib
+## Package & Publish the Lib
 ```sh
 cd mylib/dist/mylib/
 # generate a tarball (mylib-0.0.1.tgz)